archlinux/conf.archlinux.org/content/reports/archconf_2019.md

 * [discourse](https://www.discourse.org/)
 * [flarium]( https://flarum.org)

-For discourse there is a way to [migrate FluxBB](https://meta.discourse.org/t/migrating-to-discourse-from-another-forum-software/16616) users and posts to Discourse using a [Ruby import script](https://github.com/discourse/discourse/blob/master/script/import_scripts/fluxbb.r).
+For discourse there is a way to [migrate FluxBB](https://meta.discourse.org/t/migrating-to-discourse-from-another-forum-software/16616) users and posts to discourse using a [Ruby import script](https://github.com/discourse/discourse/blob/master/script/import_scripts/fluxbb.r).
 This has been tested and has so far been able to import the users.

 Testing migration to discourse: